 Based in Segeltorp, to the south-west of Stockholm, Mattson & Zetterlund was a small machine tool company little known outside their native Sweden.
 In 1987 the firm was sold to Nife-Jungner of Oskarshamn (specialists in tool-grinding machines) who kept up production for around ten years before selling out in turn to Industrimaskiner AB in Stockholm.
-First produced in the early 1960s the VF600 must have met with some approval for sales continued until 2007 - though with some service and parts still available (year 2010) from Lars G Johnsson.
+First produced in the early 1960s the VF600 must have met with some approval for sales continued until 2007 - though with some service and parts still available (year 2017) from Thomas Bergens.

 With a travel of 90 mm (3.54"), the spindle and quill assembly could be moved by a quick-action rack-and-pinion feed for drilling, though worm-and-wheel gearing for a fine feed or under power - the latter being driven by a built-in gearbox with a quick-release clutch (activated by two adjustable stops) that also provided overload protection.
 Possibly fitted only to later machines, and able to be used only when the slower spindle-speed range was selected, the two power feed rates were set at 0.05 and 0.10 mm (0.002" and 0.004") per revolution.
-Machined flat, the left hand face of the head was equipped with two T-slots, each fitted with it's own micrometer adjustable stop so allowing the operator to set two depth of quill feed for each job.
-For export markets the choice of spindle nose must have restricted model's popularity: originally equipped with a W25 type, the makers then settled on the Swedish and American standard 1 1/4" - a taper reported o be identical to the better known 30 INT.
+Machined flat, the left-hand face of the head was equipped with two T-slots, each fitted with its own micrometer adjustable stop so allowing the operator to set two depth of quill feed for each job.
+For export markets the choice of spindle nose must have restricted model's popularity: originally equipped with a W25 type, the makers then settled on the Swedish and American standard 1 1/4" - a taper reported to be identical to the better known 30 INT.
+The "W25" is something of a mystery for it looks like a Bridgeport R8 - but without a keyway and smaller in diameter.
+The nose measures 30 mm across its rim and around 21 mm inside the parallel section.

 Supplied complete on a heavy stand (with knee cut-out on early models) the VF-600 had factory-fitted, built-in electrical switch gear, the switches for spindle, table and coolant motors being mounted on a facia panel.